-18 Weight Loss Secrets from Around the World That Are Totally Worth Stealing
+22 Weight Loss Secrets From Around the World That Are Totally Worth Stealing

-Just about every culture has some habit that can keep people slim.
-Get ready to send your belly packing!
+Just about every culture has some habit that can help keep people healthy.

 Thailand: Spice it up

 Thai food is among the spiciest in the world.
-Hot peppers raise your metabolism, but the real benefit of food with a little zing is that it slows your eating, says James Hill, PhD, past president of the American Society for Nutrition.
+Hot peppers raise your metabolism, but the real benefit of food with a little zing is that it slows your eating, says James Hill, PhD, Professor and Chairman of the Department of Nutrition Sciences of the University of Alabama’s Nutrition Obesity Research Center.
 “Americans eat too fast,” he says.
 “By the time your body signals that it’s full, you’ve overeaten.
 Eating slower is a good weight-loss strategy, and making food spicier is an easy way to do it.”
 Need major weight-loss motivation?
 Here are 42 fast and easy tips to try.